Banks — JPMorgan and Deutsche Bank

 Congressional and Regulatory Findings

-• Senate Finance Committee (November 2025): Sen. Ron Wyden's investigation found that top JPMorgan executives reporting directly to CEO Jamie Dimon closely supervised the Epstein client relationship.
+• Senate Finance Committee (November 2025): Sen. Ron Wyden's investigation found that top JPMorgan executives reporting directly to CEO Jamie Dimon closely supervised the Epstein client relationship (EFTA02807184, EFTA02822733 corroborate executive-level involvement).

 Settlement